Questions about the program?

 All of these factors can degrade lake water quality, which can result in both environmental and economical consequences.

-To get a sense of what’s expected, we encourage you to watch the recorded training session from last year.
+To get a sense of what’s expected, we encourage you to watch the recorded training session from one of our previous testing years.
 This training session was delivered by Erin, our 2021 Saskatchewan program coordinator.
 In this training session, Erin goes over how to use the Water Rangers kit, how to upload your data to Water Rangers’ platform, and how to use the app.

 How to use the app